steffest/laozi.js/readme.md

  - author
  - slug

-Laozi then renders a the list/detail/edit screens and provides a REST bast API for retreiving this content in JSON format with basic filtering/ordering.
+Laozi then renders a the list/detail/edit screens and provides a REST based API for retreiving this content in JSON format with basic filtering/ordering.
 This is the node.js version.
 There's also a version in PHP, .NET and Classic ASP. (yes, it goes way back)